victorcastro/docs/docs/voice/voice-for-ios/voice-ios-push-notifications-callkit.md

 Suppose you have a patient app and a doctor app with `PatBundleID` and `DocBundleID` respectively.
 You want a doctor to be able to call a patient.
 You need to generate *VoIP certificate* for the app with `PatBundleID` and upload it to *Sinch Developer Portal* for the *Sinch Application* which key and secret you are going to use in both iOS apps.

 > ⚠️ Note that both iOS apps should be signed using either *Apple Development Certificate* or *iOS Distribution Certificate*.
-Chosen certificate must match ANPS environment setting provided to Sinch SDK.
-If you sign using *Apple Development Certificate* please provide `SINAPSEnvironmentDevelopment` to Sinch SDK when SINManagedPush is created.
-If you sign using *iOS Distribution Certificate* please provide `SINAPSEnvironmentProduction` when SINManagedPush is created.
+Chosen certificate must match ANPS environment setting provided to Sinch SDK when `SINManagedPush` is created: if you sign using *Apple Development Certificate* please provide `SINAPSEnvironmentDevelopment`, if you sign using *iOS Distribution Certificate* please provide `SINAPSEnvironmentProduction`.

 Miss match in APNS environment settings and signing identity in one or both iOS apps will result in ability to make a call from the doctor app to the patient app.